 # Poor Customer Service: An Overlook of Evident Fallouts

 The result of poor customer service is pretty self-evident in the digital age.
 Every instance of bad customer service and experience is now documented over the internet to be viewed endlessly by everyone online.
 For example, the instance in 2017, where four passengers had to be forcibly removed from a flight to accommodate staff members.
 A simple Google search query containing the terms “united airlines passenger” takes you directly to that incident.
-The result of this was severe online backlash from people all around the world and resulted in many policy changes for all airlines.
+The result of this was a severe online backlash from people all around the world and resulted in many policy changes for all airlines.

 Some of these policy changes included: